Understanding NYC Closing Costs for Homebuyers

 When financing a home in NYC, several bank and mortgage-related fees can arise, and they often vary depending on the lender or mortgage institution.
 Here are some common fees to expect:

-• Bank Attorney Fee: Typically around $1,500, this covers the cost of the bank’s attorney, who represents the lender during the closing process.
+Bank Attorney Fee: Typically around $1,500, this covers the cost of the bank’s attorney, who represents the lender during the closing process.
 The actual amount can vary depending on the complexity of the transaction and the bank’s policies.

-• Appraisal Fees: Lenders require a property appraisal to determine its fair market value.
+Appraisal Fees: Lenders require a property appraisal to determine its fair market value.
 Appraisal fees generally range from $500 to $1,500 depending on factors like the property’s size and complexity.
 High-end properties may require more specialized appraisals, driving costs higher.

-• Mortgage Origination Fee: This fee typically covers the administrative costs of processing your loan and ranges between 0.5% and 1% of the loan amount.
+Mortgage Origination Fee: This fee typically covers the administrative costs of processing your loan and ranges between 0.5% and 1% of the loan amount.
 Some banks offer lower fees based on the loan type or borrower profile.

-• Other Possible Fees: Additional fees may include underwriting, credit report pulls, or paperwork processing.
+Other Possible Fees: Additional fees may include underwriting, credit report pulls, or paperwork processing.
 These can vary widely between institutions, so discussing these upfront with your mortgage broker is essential.

 Since fees differ from lender to lender, it’s crucial to shop around and compare loan estimates.
 Your real estate agent and mortgage broker can help you understand these costs specific to your lender and property.

-3. Mortgage Recording Tax (For Condos and Townhouses)
+3. Mortgage Recording Tax

-If you're purchasing a condo or townhouse and taking out a mortgage, the mortgage recording tax applies.
-The tax rate is 1.8% for loan amounts under $500,000 and 1.925% for loan amounts over $500,000.
-This tax is calculated based on the loan amount, not the purchase price.
 It’s important to note that this tax does not apply to co-ops, as co-op buyers are purchasing shares in a corporation rather than real property.
-The exact amount may vary slightly depending on the borough, so it’s essential to verify with your attorney or lender to ensure you're budgeting accurately
+The exact amount may vary slightly depending on the borough, so it’s essential to verify with your attorney or lender to ensure you're budgeting accurately.

-4. Mansion Tax
+4. Mansion Tax (priced at $1 million+)

 The mansion tax is a surcharge that applies to homes priced at $1 million or more in New York City.
 This tax starts at 1% of the purchase price for homes just over $1 million and increases incrementally, topping out at 3.9% for homes priced above $25 million.
 For most properties in the $1 million to $2 million range, you can expect the tax to be 1% of the purchase price.

-5. Title Insurance (For Condos and Townhouses)
+5. Title Insurance (For Condos, Townhouses, Single Family Homes)

-6. Transfer Taxes
+6. Transfer Taxes and Sponsor Closing Costs (New Developments)

-8. Miscellaneous Fees
+7. Miscellaneous Fees

 In addition to the standard closing costs, buyers in NYC may face additional fees, especially when purchasing condos or co-ops.
 These building-specific fees buyers might encounter from move-in costs to administrative and application fees.
 These fees vary depending on the property.
 Below is a sample list of fees from a condominium building in Murray Hill, Manhattan:

-• Administrative Fee: $450 (Non-refundable)
+Administrative Fee: $450 (Non-refundable)

-• Application Processing Fee: $600 (Non-refundable)
+Application Processing Fee: $600 (Non-refundable)

-• Credit Check Fee: $150 per adult occupant (Non-refundable)
+Credit Check Fee: $150 per adult occupant (Non-refundable)

-• Move-In Fee: $1,000 (Non-refundable)
+Move-In Fee: $1,000 (Non-refundable)

-• Move-In Deposit: $2,000 (Refundable)
+Move-In Deposit: $2,000 (Refundable)

-• Key Fob Fee: $30 (Non-refundable)
+Key Fob Fee: $30 (Non-refundable)

-• Working Capital Contribution: Two months' common charges (Non-refundable)
+Working Capital Contribution: Two months' common charges (Non-refundable)

 These sample fees illustrate the types of charges that can add up quickly.
 It's important to be aware of these costs ahead of time and factor them into your overall budget.
 Your real estate agent will guide you through these potential expenses and ensure you're fully prepared for any building-specific fees that may arise during the closing process.